List of video games featuring Spider-Man: Fortnite Battle Royale

 In December 2021, Spider-Man was added as a purchasable playable outfit in Fortnite Battle Royales Chapter 3 Season 1 Battle Pass.
 Additionally, The Daily Bugle was added as a location on the Chapter 3 map.
 A new Mythic item called Spider-Man's Web Shooters was added, which lets the player wear Spider-Man's gloves and web swing.
 The Spider-Man outfit also had two additional unlockable styles based on his Symbiote and Future Foundation suits.
 Later in December, during the Winterfest Christmas event, the Marvel Cinematic Universe versions of Spider-Man and MJ appeared as purchasable outfits in the Item Shop, based on their appearances in Spider-Man: No Way Home.
+A Spider-Man: Brand New Day version of Spider-Man has also been added.

 In January 2022, the Green Goblin was added as part of the game.
 In March 2022, a Mary Jane Watson outfit was released.

 A Spider-Gwen outfit was added as part of the Chapter 3 Season 4 Battle Pass.
 Miles Morales and Spider-Man 2099 were added to tie into the release of Spider-Man: Across the Spider-Verse.
 The Web Shooters item returned for this crossover, this time based on Morales' suit from the film.